propensive/fury-old/README.md

 * IPFS
     * If Fury cannot detect a running IPFS daemon, a new one will be started.
     * Fury will also download the IPFS distribution if an installed one cannot be found.
-* Tab completion for shell commands works only in [Fish](https://fishshell.com/).
+* Tab completion for shell commands works only in Zsh.
-    * Support for Bash and Zsh may appear in the future.
+    * Support for Bash and [Fish](https://fishshell.com) may appear in the future.

 ### Installing latest version from source
 ```